Airtable-Labs/upsert-examples/data_source_examples/slack_conversation_history/using_airtable.js/README.md

 ## Setup steps

-This section will walk you through setting up:
+This section will walk you through setting up three components:

 - A. An Airtable base where this example script will store messages from the Slack conversation you specify
 - B. A custom Slack app and retrieving your Slack bot token, allowing you to retrieve messages from Slack
-- C. This script, which will pull messages from the Slack converstion, compare it to existing records in you base, and create-or-update records in your base so they mirror the latest messages in Slack
+- C. This script (which will pull messages from the Slack converstion, compare it to existing records in you base, and create-or-update records in your base so they mirror the latest messages in Slack)

 ### A. Airtable Base Setup

 First, create a table in a base you have creator-level access to and create a table with the following fields: 'Channel ID + TS' (Single line text), 'Channel ID' (Single line text), 'TS' (Single line text), 'Last Edited TS' (Single line text), 'Type' (Single line text), and 'Subtype' (Single line text), 'Slack User ID' (Single line text), 'Message text' (Long text), 'Reply Count' (Number), 'Parent Message' (self-linking Linked Record), and 'Full Message Payload (JSON)' (Long text).

 - You may also want to add a formula field named 'TS (Human Readable)' with the formula `DATETIME_PARSE({TS}, 'X')` and another named 'Parent or Thread?' with the formula `IF({Parent Message},"Threaded reply","Parent message")`.
-- You can create a copy of a sample table with these fields [here](https://airtable.com/shrB2653wGPc4KwoZ).
+- You can create a copy of a sample table with these fields [from here](https://airtable.com/shrB2653wGPc4KwoZ) by selecting "Use data" in the top right corner.
 - If you choose other field names, be sure to update the code in [index.js](./index.js) in the `convertSlackMessageToAirtableRecord` function.

 ### B. Slack App Setup

-Follow these instructions to set up a Slack app, retrieve the token, and add your new bot to the channel(s) you want to extract history from.
+Follow these instructions to set up a Slack app, retrieve an API token, and add your new bot to the channel(s) you want to extract history from.

 1. Create a custom app from https://api.slack.com/apps?new_app=1, making sure to select the Slack workspace that contains the channel you want to extract messages from.
 2. Add a **bot token scope** from your new app's 'OAuth & Permissions' page.
 If you are extracting messages from a public mesage, you'll want to add `channels:history`.
 For private channels add `groups:history`.
 For DMs or MPDMs, use `im:history` or `mpim:history`, respectively.